waocats/crabgo/src/doc/src/reference/workspaces.md

 in the workspace at all, or using a glob pattern and you want to remove a directory.

-When inside a subdirectory within the workspace, Cargo will automatically search the parent directories for a `Cargo.toml` file with a `[workspace]` definition to determine which workspace to use.
+When inside a subdirectory within the workspace, Crabgo will automatically search the parent directories for a `Crabgo.toml` file with a `[workspace]` definition to determine which workspace to use.
 The [`package.workspace`] manifest key can be used in member crates to point at a workspace's root to override this automatic search.
 The manual setting can be useful if the member